ulkuguneysu/dsc-v2-mod1-final-project-online-ds-sp-000/README.md

 ### 2. The Project Review

+_Note: On-campus students may have different review processes, please speak with your instructor._

 > **When you start on the project, please also reach out to an instructor immediately to schedule your project review** (if you're not sure who to schedule with, please ask in Slack!)

 #### What to expect from the Project Review